-This chocolate strawberry cake is made with chocolate cake that is filled with strawberry filling, and frosted with strawberry cream cheese frosting.
+This chocolate strawberry cake has moist chocolate layers filled with a thick strawberry sauce and topped with strawberry cream cheese frosting.

 For more delicious chocolate cake recipes, check out my chocolate hazelnut cake, chocolate mayonnaise cake, chocolate brooklyn blackout cake, and chocolate espresso cake.